 This type of link shortening is never recommended, and it was one I had overlooked since I’d stopped using them over a year and a half ago.

-When you shorten a Clickbank or similar affiliate link with bit.ly, you get a spam warning when you click on it like this:
+When you shorten a Clickbank or similar affiliate link with bit.ly, you get a spam warning when you click on it.

 I think it is likely that this could have been what triggered my Twitter account suspension!
 I had long overlooked this remaining bit.ly shortened affiliate link, and this can easily be picked up by Twitter’s account management bots.